ktsirangelos/math-functions/README.md

 ## Exceptions

-The package may throw exceptions for invalid inputs.
+The functions may throw exceptions for invalid inputs.
 Ensure to catch and handle these exceptions appropriately in your code.

 ## Requirements